 Technology Evaluation.
-Our engineering team has also evaluated the technical requirements for both current narrowband and wideband solutions, as well as future broadband technologies in the 900 MHz band.
-Based on these evaluations, we believe a broadband network can be deployed utilizing the 900 MHz band with technologies that are commercially available.
+Our engineering team has also evaluated the technical requirements for our deployment of both current narrowband and wideband solutions, as well as future broadband technologies in the 900 MHz band and specifically, whether existing technologies can be utilized to support our planned network buildout and business plans.
+Based on these evaluations, we believe we can deploy a broadband network using spectrum in the 900 MHz band with technologies that are commercially available.
+Further, based on our evaluation and testing of available technologies and equipment, we believe that success in achieving appropriate contiguous spectrum holdings is and will remain the most critical factor in determining whether we will be able to deploy and offer broadband or other advanced wireless services in the future.

 Acquiring Spectrum Assets.
-In addition, we have completed a limited number of spectrum acquisitions to support our realignment efforts and the utilization of our spectrum assets to enable future broadband networks.
-We have prioritized, and intend to continue to prioritize, our acquisitions of spectrum licenses, including Specialized Mobile Radio ("SMR") blocks and site-specific licenses, in major metropolitan areas that we believe will ease the process of realigning a portion of the 900 MHz spectrum from narrowband to broadband, assuming the FCC approves our broadband initiatives.
-To date, we have pursued these acquisitions opportunistically and selectively to avoid unduly increasing the cost of the spectrum licenses we acquire.
+In addition, we have completed a limited number of spectrum acquisitions to support our current and contemplated realignment efforts and the deployment of a future broadband network.
+We have prioritized, and intend to continue to prioritize, our acquisitions of spectrum licenses, including SMR blocks and site-specific licenses, in major metropolitan areas that we believe will ease the process of realigning a portion of the 900 MHz spectrum from narrowband to broadband, assuming the FCC approves our Joint Petition for Rulemaking.
+To date, we have pursued these acquisitions opportunistically and selectively to help avoid unduly increasing the cost of the spectrum licenses we acquire.